sumawa/eventcounter/README.md

 * Http Service and Event processing daemon can be separate projects deployed independently
 * Profiling (Apache Bench, VisualVM)
-* Exhuastive Test cases and Coverage
+* Exhuastive Test cases and Coverage (Need more time to write test cases)
+* There is a possible bug in "execute" defined in EventDataService, as the "release" may not happen after use.

 #### Artefacts:
 - EventCounterMain: